Keyboard shortcuts

 But now that we have descriptor sets that combine inputs and outputs, this program decomposition scheme doesn’t work anymore.
 Which is why we will have to switch to a different scheme:

-• One struct called UVSet will contain and manage all vulkano objects associated to one (U, V) input pair and one (U, V) output pair.
+• One struct called InOut will contain and manage all vulkano objects associated to one (U, V) input pair and one (U, V) output pair.

-• struct Concentrations will remain around, but be repurposed to manipulate pairs of UVSet rather than pairs of UV.
-And users of its update() function will now only be exposed to a single UVSet, instead of being exposed to a pair of UVs.
+• struct Concentrations will remain around, but be repurposed to manipulate pairs of InOut rather than pairs of UV.
+And users of its update() function will now only be exposed to a single DescriptorSet, instead of being exposed to a pair of UVs as in the CPU code.

-Our new UVSet data structure is going to look like this:
+Our new InOut data structure is going to look like this:

 use std::sync::Arc;